-2.3 Assignment word limit does not include footnotes and bibliographies.
-Note: footnotes are for reference only and not a facility to explain further.
+2.3 Assignment word limit does not include footnotes, bibliographies, Cover Page and Diagrams.
+NB – footnotes are for reference only and not a facility to explain further.

-2.4 Figures used only in the Corporate Accounting and Corporate Financial Management assignments are also not included in the word count.
+2.5 Figures used only in the Financial & Management Accounting and Corporate Financial Management assignments are not included in the word count.

 Additional formatting may be at the discretion of the student.

-2.6 All assignments must be submitted online via the online learning centre.
-Governance Institute will not accept emailed, faxed or hard copy assignments from students.
-Contact Governance Institute urgently if exceptional and/or extenuating circumstances prevent you from meeting this requirement.
+2.8 All assignments must be submitted online via the Online Learning Centre.
+The Governance Institute will not accept emailed, faxed or hard copy assignments from students.
+Contact the Governance Institute urgently if exceptional and/or extenuating circumstances prevent you from meeting this requirement.

-2.7 All assignments must be submitted in MS Word format only (any version).
+2.9 All assignments must be submitted in MS Word format only (any version).
 The saved document name must contain the semester, year, student’s name and subject code (eg: 0116_m_martian_ACL.docx) — refer to the assignment submission instructions available on the Online learning centre.

-2.9 All assignments must be submitted by 11:59pm (AEST/AEDST) on the published assignment due date.
+2.11 All assignments must be submitted by 11.59pm (EST/EDST) on the published assignment due date.

-2.10 No late assignments will be accepted unless the student has been granted an extension by the National Education Manager prior to the published assignment due date as stipulated in item 4.0 below.
+2.12 Assignments will not be accepted after the due date unless the student has been granted an extension by the National Education Manager prior to the published assignment due date as stipulated in item 4.0 below.

-2.11 The complete instructions on submitting an online assignment is available on the Assignment Submission section in the online learning centre.
+2.13 The complete instructions on submitting an online assignment is available on the Assignment Submission section in the Online Learning Centre.

 3.0 Assignment grade